Luggage Storage Chamartin Train Station

 Chamartín Train Station or in Spanish, Estacíon de Tren de Chamartín, is the second largest train station in Madrid.
 The train station is located in the north of the city about six kilometers from Barajas-Madrid Int.
 Airport.
 The station mainly serves trains from the north and the east of Spain as well as from France.
 The Cercanías train will take you back and forth between Atocha Train Station and Chamartín.
 It will cost you around €2 and it takes 13 minutes.

 The station is also serviced by the Chamartín Metro Station which can be used to reach the city center of Madrid.
 The C-1 and C-10 lines can take you to the Madrid Barajas International Airport in just about 15 minutes.

-Madrid Chamartín is a modern and spacious railway station which includes bars, restaurants, luggage service, parking, shops and tickets vending machines.
+Madrid Chamartín is a modern and spacious railway station that includes bars, restaurants, luggage service, parking, shops, and ticket vending machines.